-The town is spread over an area of 54 sq km and the population is close to 14,000.
-The economy of Vinci is based on agriculture, production of wine and olive oil, pottery and items like paper, clothes and furniture.
-Leonardo Da Vinci was born in a small farmhouse which is located just 3 km from the center of the town.
+This is a charming, tiny, and Tuscan town.
+It only spreads over an area of 54 sq km and it counts 14,000 people.
+The economy of Vinci is based on agriculture.
+Like the production of wine and olive oil, pottery, and items like furniture.
+In fact, Leonardo Da Vinci was born in a small farmhouse, just 5 miles from the center of the town.

-Vinci, the birthplace of Leonardo and its attractions
+What to do in Vinci, the birthplace of Leonardo

 Casa Di Leonardo

-The main attractions in Vinci are all related to Leonardo Da Vinci.
-Casa Di Leonardo is where the famous artist was born and is a small farmhouse located 3 km from the town.
-The house has been restored and kept just as it was in his times.
-There are various reproductions of some of his work and all the major original art works have already been shifted to museums.
+The Casa Di Leonardo is where the famous artist was born.
+Indeed, it’s that small farmhouse located 5 miles from town.
+The house has been restored to look like Vinci’s times.
+There are various reproductions of some of his works.
+While the major original art works have already been moved to museums.

 The Ideal Museum of Leonardo Da Vinci

+Right in the castle of Vinci, sits this museum, in the heart of the wine vaults.
 The ideal museum of Leonardo Da Vinci is located in the castle of Vinci in the wine vaults.
-The museum showcases the fusion of his personality as showcased by his art works.
-The museum tries to retrace all the major events in the life of the artist which made him an all round artist and popular throughout the world.
+The museum showcases the fusion of Leonardo’s personality and his art works.
+Also, it tells the inventor’s story.

 Chiesa Di Santa Croce

 Apart from the three attractions related to Leonardo Da Vinci, Vinci also has a few other places to visit.
 Like the church of the Holy Cross, small yet beautiful.
 Inside, there are charming art works and an elegant altar.